Kevin Naiqama: 2021

 In round 3 of the 2021 Super League season, he scored two tries for St. Helens in a 34–6 victory over Wakefield Trinity.

 On 17 July, he played for St. Helens in their 26-12 2021 Challenge Cup Final victory over Castleford.

 Naiqama's final game for St Helens was the 2021 Super League Grand Final where Saints won a close match 12–10 over the Catalans Dragons.
 Naiqama scored two tries in the final and was awarded the Harry Sunderland Trophy as man of the match.

 On 8 December, he joined the Sydney Roosters for the 2022 NRL season.

 2022

 In round 4 of the 2022 NRL season, he made his club debut for the Sydney Roosters scoring a try in their 28–4 victory over North Queensland.

 On 21 June 2022, it was reported that Naiqama would sign a two-year deal with the Huddersfield Giants.

-Naiqama played in all four matches at the 2021 Rugby League World Cup for Fiji including the quarter final where he scored two tries in their controversial 24–18 loss to New Zealand.
+Naiqama played in all four matches at the 2021 Rugby League World Cup for Fiji including the quarter-final where he scored two tries in their controversial 24–18 loss to New Zealand.

+2023

+Naiqama played 25 matches with Huddersfield in the 2023 Super League season and scored 14 tries as the club finished ninth on the table and missed the playoffs.

+2024

+Naiqama was one of many players during the NRL Grand Final who were given a farewell to the 2024 retiring players.